 - On the day - the remaining appointments can only be booked by phoning on the day you need to be seen.
 Please telephone as early as possible (lines open at 08:00) as the demand can be high.

-- Evening surgeries - these are available once a week either on a Monday, Tuesday, Wednesday or Thursday evening with one nurse and one doctor providing appointments, the nurse for one and a half hours and the doctor for one and a half hours.
+- Evening surgeries - these are available once a week either on a Monday, Tuesday, Wednesday or Thursday evening with one nurse and one doctor providing appointments, the nurse for just over one and a half hours and the doctor for just over one and a half hours.
 We hope that these appointments will be most useful for patients who work during the day.